-The usefulness of ambulatory blood pressure monitoring for the management is now well established.
-It is now not enough to diagnose hypertension based on office BP measurements alone.
-These readings should be supplemented by ambulatory BP monitoring or its alternative home BP monitoring (Campbell & White, 20175, Pickering, 20086).
+The usefulness of ABPM for the management of hypertension is currently well established.
+It is no longer enough to diagnose hypertension based on office BP measurements alone.
+These readings should be supplemented by ABPM or its alternative HBPM.

-Ambulatory BP is a stronger predictor of cardiovascular and cerebrovascular events then BP measured in the doctor's office.
+Ambulatory BP is a stronger predictor of cardiovascular and cerebrovascular events than BP measured in the doctor's office.
 Table 2 shows the definition of hypertension based on ambulatory blood pressure readings.
-Normal HBP measurement daytime is <135/85mmHg and night-time is 120/70 mmHg.
+Normal HBP measurement in the daytime is <135/85mmHg and night-time is 120/70 mmHg.